AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/portals/main.md

 Access control on the L1 portal contract is essential to prevent consumption of messages sent from the wrong L2 contract.
 :::

 As earlier, we can use a token bridge as an example.
 In this case, we are burning tokens on L2 and sending a message to the portal to free them on L1.
+The burn happens privately, so it doesn't leak the burn amount on Aztec.

 #include_code token_bridge_exit_private yarn-project/noir-contracts/src/contracts/token_bridge_contract/src/main.nr rust

-Here, you are burning your funds privately, and not leaking the burn amount on Aztec.
-However, you can also exit publicly:
+You can also exit publicly:

 #include_code token_bridge_exit_public yarn-project/noir-contracts/src/contracts/token_bridge_contract/src/main.nr rust